-While perhaps true to some degree, this fails to take into account how language arises from, and links to, primal human emotion.
+While true to some degree, this fails to account for how language arises from, and links to, primal human emotion.
 We all share the same emotional base — whether ancient Cro-Magnon or modern day city slicker, male or female, young or old.
 The impetus behind language is social connection with communication coming in a distant second.
 All that we need in order to have language feel fulfilling is that speaker and listener feel they are heard, recognized and accepted.
-From the primate standpoint, that is merely ‘grooming’ with language, so to speak.
+From the primate standpoint, that is merely grooming with language, so to speak.
 Simply put, communication is something of a charade; social connection is the underlying reality.

 We big-brained apes use language as a principle means of social connection.
 Just as the nit-picking grooming that apes practice never gets rid of all the nits, language never fully succeeds in communicating.
 It just gives us the illusion that it does so we can feel connected.
-I assume our deep trust in language ties directly to our need for social connection.
-To feel integral to the group we need to believe (i.e., trust, hold to, support, tout) the groupthink of our tribe’s culture (paradigm).
+I assume our deep trust in language arises largely from our need for social connection.
+To feel connected to our group we need to believe (i.e., trust, support, tout) its culture’s groupthink.

 Thought bubbles up from emotion.